Itiviti/performance-trends/README.md

 }
 ```

- and the running the build like in the below example:
+and then running the build like in the below example:

  `gradlew clean build -PdoProfile`

- Where to look for logs:
+# Where to look for the log files?

- Logs are generated in the java temp dir's `durations/` subdirectory.
+ Logs are generated in the java temp dir's `durations/` subdirectory (we will have to make it configurable)

+# How can I merge the multiple log files in a single one?

+ Just use this linux command (also works a Git bash in windows):

+ `rm -rf *.index && find . -type f -name '*.data' -exec grep -a Duration {} \; > merged.log && rm -rf *.data`

 # Markdown?

 This file is a markdown file.
-For editing/formatting options in this README you can find tips in [Markdown cheatsheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet)
+For formatting tips check [Markdown cheatsheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet)